kizniche/Mycodo/docs/Functions.md

 !!! warning
     This is an experimental feature.
 It is best not used until you are familiar with the theory, operation, and tuning of a PID.

-The Autotune function is useful for determining appropriate Kp, Ki, and Kd gains of a PID controller.
-The autotuner will manipulate an output and measure the response in the environment being measured by a sensor.
-It will take several cycles to determine the gains according to several rules.
+The Autotune function is a standalone controller that is useful for determining appropriate Kp, Ki, and Kd gains for use in the a PID controller.
+The autotuner will manipulate an output and analyze the measured response in a particular environment/system.
+It will take several cycles of perturbing the system with the chosen output before enough data is available to calculate the PID gains.
 In order to use this feature, select a Measurement and an Output that can module the specific condition being measured.
 Then, configure the Noise Band and Outstep and activate the function.
-The output of the autotuner will appear in the daemon log (`[Gear Icon] -> Mycodo Logs -> Daemon Logs`).
-While the autotune is being performed, it is recommended to create a graph that includes the Measurement and Output in order to see what the PID Autotuner is doing and to notice any issues.
-If your autotune is taking a long time to complete, there may not be enough stability in the system being manipulated to calculate a reliable set of PID gains.
-This may be because there are too many disturbances to the system, or conditions are changing too rapidly to acquire consistent measurement oscillations.
-If this is the case, try modifying your system to reduce disturbances.
-Once the autotune successfully completes, disturbances may be reintroduced in order to further tune the PID controller to handle them.
+Log lines of the autotuner will appear in the daemon log (`[Gear Icon] -> Mycodo Logs -> Daemon Log`).
+While the autotune is being performed, it is recommended to create a dashboard graph that includes the Measurement and Output in order to see what the PID Autotuner is doing and to notice any potential issues with the autotune settings that have been configured.
+If the autotune is taking a long time to complete, there may not be enough stability in the system being manipulated to calculate a reliable set of PID gains.
+This may be because there are too many perturbations to the system, or conditions are changing too rapidly to acquire consistent measurement oscillations.
+If this is the case, try modifying your system to increase stability and yield consistent measurement oscillations.
+Once the autotune successfully completes, perturbations may be reintroduced in order to further tune the PID controller to handle them.

 <table>
 <thead>